Mechani-Legion/Debug_Of_Warpaint/README.md

-# Debug_Of_Warpaint
+# Debug_Of_Warpaint [deprecated]
 Mod for Conan Exiles

-This mod fixes the missing warpaint on several part of the body.
+This mod was fixing the missing warpaint on several part of the body until update 34.

 Mod ID: 1404775905